n3wscott/kbash/README.md

 Change the script in `./kodata/now.sh` to your needs.
 The base image can be adjusted by editing `.ko.yaml`.
 The script name can be changed in `./config/service.yaml` (see: `value: now.sh`).

+_Note:_ new scripts and files must be located inside the `kodata` directory to allow `ko` to let them be a part of the final container.

 ## Local development.